 The human body was designed to put up with about 90 minutes of punishment, which is why that’s where our programs tend to max out.
 Beyond that, when you work workoutout longer, things can seriously break down.
 The most obvious issue will be running out of blood sugar and glycogen, also known as “bonking.”
 This extra wear also really takes its toll on your muscles, so it’s important to feed them in a way that promotes recovery as quickly as possible.

-So you need calories—and you need to be strategic about consuming them.
-Beachbody Performance features a lot of supplements, so it’s tempting to skip a serving here or there if you think it’ll help you lose an extra pound or two.
+So you need calories — and you need to be strategic about consuming them.
+Beachbody Performance features several supplements, so it’s tempting to skip a serving here or there if you think it’ll help you lose an extra pound or two.
 Don’t do that.
 There are ways for endurance athletes to trim down, but skipping feeds that are specifically targeted to enhance both performance and recovery isn’t one of them.
 Drink that chocolatey Recover after your workout.
-Drink that vanilla-y Recharge before you hit the sack.
 You haven’t just earned it; you need it.